 - Study customer behaviors through email engagement, social media engagement, purchase history, and other data points in your capacity.

 Personalizing your content and user experience for different users means accurate targeting, better keyword usage based on search intent, and a better customer experience with personalized touches on the website—all of which contribute to a better SEO score.

 It can compel your users to keep returning to your website and refer it to others just because the experience feels personal and unique.

 Similarly, when you focus on context—the topics or concepts surrounding the subject, you better understand both users and the search engine.
 When you create content that answers users' questions beyond the search query, you win their trust, and they keep coming back to you.

 For example, suppose you're writing an article on Ecommerce fulfillment service centers.
 In that case, it's only natural to talk about the importance of choosing the right fulfillment center, how it will help, and how to find the ideal one for your requirement.

 Context elaborates on the content to answer the most natural questions related to a user's keyword.
 Doing this also helps Google understand your content more precisely, thus helping you rank better for multiple keywords and search queries.

 4. A balance of short-form and long-form content

-For a long time, people believed long-form content is the master key to unlock SEO growth.
+People believed long-form content was the master key to unlocking SEO growth for a long time.
 Lengthy landing pages and 5000-word guides were just one aspect of it.
 But, with the constantly changing trends in the marketing industry, it's safe to say that content length is a matter of debate.